volkandindar/agartha/README.md

 The figure above illustrates the following:
 - **Pink** indicates the testing scope (Group 3).
 - **Yellow** represents the tested scope (Group 3).
 - **Cyan** highlights matches for the search criteria (Group 2).
-In addition, you can see the reason in the 'Notes' section of each HTTP call.
+In addition, Yyou can see which criterion matched in the 'Notes' section of each HTTP call.

 <br/><br/>